gristlabs/grist-core/README.md

    uses the native `sandbox-exec` command for sandboxing.
  * On Linux with [gVisor's runsc](https://github.com/google/gvisor)
    installed, `export GRIST_SANDBOX_FLAVOR=gvisor` is an option.
- * On any OS, with docker installed, `export GRIST_SANDBOX_FLAVOR=docker` may work.
-The first time you open a document may be slow since Grist will pull and modify a docker image.

 These sandboxing methods have been written for our own use at Grist Labs and may need tweaking to work in your own environment - pull requests